 PlanetSKI was founded by the journalist, James Cove.

 He worked for 22-years at BBC News – starting in local radio and working his way up to become a news editor in the main BBC TV newsroom in London.

-He is a qualified ski instructor has has skied around 600 resorts across the world: from South & North America through to the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.
+He is a qualified ski instructor has skied around 600 resorts across the world: from South & North America, the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.

 He’s made turns in the ski fields of Australia and New Zealand.

-Last season (2018/19) he lived in Innsbruck for three a half months and clocked up 80+ different resorts.
+In 2018/19 he lived in Innsbruck in Austria for three a half months and clocked up 80+ different resorts.